Job description for PLD facilitators - Wellington

 - Knowledge of how to support schools to build effective educative partnerships with parents and whānau and school communities that impact positively on student achievement

-- Knowledge of NZ education system and key policy documents such as The New Zealand Curriculum, Te Marautanga o Aotearoa, National Standards, Ka Hikitia, Pasifika Education Plan, Code of Professional Responsibility and Standards for the Teaching Profession, Ministry statement of strategic intent, and key web based resources such as TKI
+- Knowledge of NZ education system and key policy documents such as The New Zealand Curriculum, Te Marautanga o Aotearoa, National Standards, Ka Hikitia, Pasifika Education Plan, Ministry statement of strategic intent, and key web-based resources such as TKI

 - Knowledge of current e-learning technologies and the extent to which they can be used to enhance learning for leaders, teachers, students and their whānau